S. Blair Hedges

 Publications

-Approximately 240 articles and 5 books or monographs.
+Approximately 300 articles and 10 books and monographs.

 Go HERE for complete list.